 - (1) Totals may not add due to rounding. - (2) Based on the budgetary tax revenue estimate of \$22.797 billion (\$22.334 billion consensus estimate, adjusted for (a) budgeted revenue enhancements, the Amazon agreement and FAS109 delay based on the fiscal 2014 budget approved by the Governor on July 12, 2013, (b) approximately \$370 million in tax revenues included in the transportation finance legislation enacted on July 24, 2013 and (c) estimated revenue loss impact of \$24.3 million for the subsequently enacted (on August 2, 2013) two-day sales tax holiday held on August 10-11, 2013. - (3) The fiscal 2012 budget adopted changes to the Workforce Training Fund, which is funded annually through employer contributions for workforce training initiatives for incumbent workers in the private sector.
-Beginning in fiscal 2012 the WTF is not subject to annual appropriation, and the employer contributions are transferred directly to the WTF after their collection. - (4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (5) Fiscal 2009 included program administration. - (6) Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - (7) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (8) Consists largely of appropriations from previous years, authorized to be expended in current years.
+Beginning in fiscal 2012 the WTF is not subject to annual appropriation, and the employer contributions are transferred directly to the WTF after their collection. - (4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (5) Fiscal 2009 included program administration. - (6) Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - 7) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (8) Consists largely of appropriations from previous years, authorized to be expended in current years. - (9) Some fiscal 2012 amounts have been reclassified to conform to the fiscal 2013 presentation in the Statutory Basis Financial Report.